 RLE surgery is usually done on an outpatient basis.
 You may be asked to skip breakfast, depending on the time of your surgery.
 When you arrive for surgery, you will be given eyedrops and a sedative to help you relax, if needed.
 A local anesthetic will numb the eye area.
 Your eye will be kept open with a special instrument.
 You may see light and movement, but you will not be able to see the surgery while it is happening.
 The skin around your eye will be thoroughly cleansed and sterile coverings will be placed around your head.
 Under an operating microscope, a small incision will be made in your eye.
 Microsurgical instruments will be used to break apart and suction the natural lens from your eye.
 The back membrane of the lens (called the posterior capsule) will be left in place.

 An intraocular lens implant will be placed inside your eye to replace the natural lens that was removed.
 When the surgery is complete, the doctor will often place a shield over your eye.
 After a short stay in the outpatient recovery area, you will be ready to go home.

 With modern technology and excellent surgeon skills, 98% of these surgery cases are uncomplicated and result in improved vision.

-You will need to use the eyedrops as prescribed.
+After receiving RLE surgery, you will need to use the eyedrops as prescribed.
 Be careful not to rub or press on your eye.
 Use over-the-counter-pain medicine if necessary.
 Avoid very strenuous activities until the eye has healed.
 Continue normal daily activities and moderate exercise.
 Ask your doctor when you can begin driving.
 Wear eyeglasses or an eye shield as advised by your doctor.